 Search for waste service providers in your area.

 Keep records of any waste sent to a treatment or disposal facility.
 You are responsible for making sure the disposal facility properly handles your waste.
 The Dangerous Waste Regulations don’t require SQGs to keep records.
-However, records can prove your SQG status or that you disposed of your waste properly if your business is inspected.
+However, records can prove your SQG category or that you disposed of your waste properly if your business is inspected.